 What do GPA and SAT tell the admissions officer?

-Student #2 has an amazing SAT score but not a great GPA.
+- The second student has an amazing SAT score but not a great GPA.
 Why is this?
 They studied and prepped really hard for their SAT and go to a tough grading high school which resulted in a low GPA.
 Or they are incredibly bright and they are bored with high school classes.

 Colleges are also looking for overall SATs so they can increase their own class average.
 Colleges are very competitive and all want the very best students.
 They can then boast about how great they are as a school to fund managers and prospective students.